UvA-CW-Robo-research/uvacw_rm_thesis/nao_voice_guide.md

 ## Notes

-- Voice settings reset when the robot restarts — they are set permanently in `gestures.py` inside the `connect` function
+- Voice settings reset when the robot restarts.
+They are set permanently in `gestures.py` inside the `connect` function
-- Additional voice packages are not freely available for NAO 2.8 — contact SoftBank support to order them
+- Additional voice packages are not freely available for NAO 2.8.
+Contact SoftBank support to order them
-- Pre-recorded audio files via `ALAudioPlayer` are a good alternative for higher quality voice